 Since 2013 a Protocol for the handling of possible cases of sexual abuse of minors has been in place, in conformity with the guidelines established by the Congregation of the Doctrine of the Faith in the Circular Letter of May 3, 2011, as well as the indications of the Episcopal Conference and the laws of Nigeria.

 In accordance with no. 27 of the Guidelines of the Prelate, and in accord with indications of the Episcopal Conference (February 2017) and the laws of Nigeria (Child’s Rights, July 2003), the Regional Vicar of Opus Dei in Nigeria approved, on October 21, 2020, a new Protocol for the investigation of complaints or other information regarding the abuse of minors and vulnerable persons in apostolic and Christian formation activities carried out by the Prelature of Opus Dei.

-These procedures [download document here] will apply to people who at the time of the allegation are faithful of the Prelature (priests, deacons and lay people).
+These procedures will apply to people who at the time of the allegation are faithful of the Prelature (priests, deacons and lay people).
 If the accused work in an educational institution where spiritual care is provided by the Prelature, it should be noted that such institutions have their own procedures for dealing with such matters.

 The allegations should be made to the Coordinator for the Protection of Minors, who can be contacted through this email: email@example.com.
 The coordinator will contact the person and on receiving the allegation, will inform the Regional Vicar of Opus Dei.
-Upon the advice of a committee of legal and medical experts, the latter could decide to proceed with the case, and would thus decree the start of a Canonical process.
+Upon the advice of a Committee, with legal and medical experts, the latter could decide to proceed with the case, and would thus decree the start of a Canonical process.

 In order to initiate a judiciary process, the person or his legal representatives should channel the allegation to the competent civil authorities.
 If the law indicates that the accusations are to be brought to the attention of the civil authorities, the Regional Vicar will do so.